Real Estate Wholesaling

 Non-Negotiables

-• Accent neutrality.
+• No-accent fluent English.
 This is one of the most important factors in cold calling success for real estate.
-Sellers in U.S. markets consistently have higher conversion rates with accent-neutral callers.
-This doesn't mean the VA needs to be American — it means their English should be clear and easy to understand without accent-related friction.
+Sellers in U.S. markets convert at higher rates with accent-neutral callers.
+The VA does not need to be American.
+Their English needs to be clear and easy to understand without accent-related friction.

 • CRM familiarity.
 Your VA will be logging contacts, moving leads through pipeline stages, and scheduling follow-ups in your CRM after every call.
 A VA with no CRM experience will require heavy support in the first month.
 Familiarity with HighLevel, Podio, or even basic CRM concepts is a strong plus.

 • Availability for consistent hours.
 Cold calling effectiveness depends partly on time of day.
 Most wholesaling calls are done between 8 AM and 6 PM local market time.
-Your VA needs to be available and focused during those hours — not also working two other jobs simultaneously.
+Your VA needs to be available and focused during those hours, not while also working two other jobs simultaneously.

 Strong Indicators of a Good Cold Caller